lazy-duck-games/lazy-duck-games.github.io/README.md

-# ldg_website
+# Lazy Duck Games Website
-This repository stores the website of Lazy Duck Games
+This repository stores the website of Lazy Duck Games.